 Time to End Missouri’s Energy Monopoly

-Investor owned utilities Ameren, Evergy and Liberty have forecasted significant future costs to ratepayers to fund new energy resources and costs to build and maintain electrical infrastructure.
-Because Missouri does not allow competition with the utility, these monopolies can forecast what they need to build, set the price and ratepayers pay these costs as well as the utilities’ return on equity (profit) without a choice.
+Investor-owned utilities Ameren, Evergy, and Liberty have forecast significant future costs for ratepayers to fund new energy resources and build and maintain electrical infrastructure.
+Because Missouri does not allow competition with the utility, these monopolies can forecast what they need to build, set the price, and ratepayers pay these costs as well as the utilities’ return on equity (profit) without a choice.

 There is another way.